Continental System: Background

-In November 1806, having recently conquered or allied with every major power on the European continent, Napoleon, in retaliation to the British Order-in-Council of 17 May 1806 blockading all ports from Brest to the Elbe, issued the Berlin Decree forbidding his allies and conquests from trading with the British.
-Britain responded with further Orders in Council issued on 10 January and 11 November 1807.
+In November 1806, having recently conquered or allied with every major power on the European continent, Napoleon, in retaliation to the British Order in Council of 17 May 1806 blockading all ports from Brest to the Elbe, issued the Berlin Decree forbidding his allies and conquests from trading with the British.
+Britain responded with further orders in council issued on 10 January and 11 November 1807.
 These forbade French trade with Britain, its allies or neutrals, and instructed the Royal Navy to blockade all French and allied ports, and to prevent all shipping whether neutral or not.
 Napoleon responded again with the Milan Decree of 1807, declaring that all neutral shipping using British ports or paying British tariffs were to be regarded as British and seized.

 Napoleon's plan to defeat Britain was to destroy its ability to trade.
 As an island nation, trade was its most vital lifeline.
 Napoleon believed that if he could isolate Britain economically, he would be able to invade the nation after its economic collapse.
 Napoleon decreed that all commercial ships wishing to do business in Europe must first stop at a French port in order to ensure that there could be no trade with Britain.
 He also ordered all European nations and French allies to stop trading with Britain, and he threatened Russia with an invasion if they did not comply as well.
 His orders backfired in the Iberian Peninsula, especially in Portugal (being allied to Britain), setting off the Peninsular War.
 He pushed Russia too hard, both in terms of the Continental System, and in his demands for control over part of Poland.
-Napoleon's attempted 1812 invasion of Russia was a disaster which set the stage for his downfall.
+Napoleon's 1812 invasion of Russia was a disaster which set the stage for his downfall.